LineNow

 3. Approval workflows route POs to relevant approvers.

-4. POs send through configured channels (email, EDI).
+4. POs send through configured channels (email, WhatsApp).

 5. Receiving via warehouse module; bill matched via AP module.